- Home

 Your savings

-As Mr Butler says, those with longer-term savings goals – more than five years and ideally at least 10 – and who are comfortable accepting a level of risk, may want to consider investing some of their money in the hope of generating inflation-beating returns.
-However, remember that there’s a chance you could get back less than you put in, so investing isn’t for the faint-hearted.
+Those with longer-term savings goals – more than five years and preferably at least 10 – and who are comfortable accepting a level of risk, may want to consider investing some of their money in the hope of generating inflation-beating returns.
+However, remember that there’s a chance you could get back less than you put in, so investing isn’t for the faint-hearted, especially given current volatility.

 Find out more about whether investing some of your savings could be right for you in our guide Investing – the basics.